-People are passionate and quite opinionated about their preferences in barbecue sauce.
+People are passionate and quite opinionated about their preferences in hot sauce and barbecue sauce.
 Some like it sweet and smokey, others hot and spicy.
-Barbecue sauce can be tomato, oil and vinegar or mustard-based.
+Barbecue sauce can be tomato, oil, and vinegar, or mustard-based.
 But whatever type you love and defend, the stains can be tough to remove.
 And, why bother to eat barbecue unless there is plenty of sauce to drip down your shirt?

 If you have a barbecue drip while on the go, lift away as much as possible with the edge of a dull knife or credit card.
-Do not rub because that will only push the sauce deeper in the fabric.
-Unless the fabric is silk which can watermark, blot the stained area with a clean white cloth dipped in plain cool water.
+Do not rub because that will only push the sauce deeper into the fibers.
+Blot the stained area with a clean white cloth dipped in cool water.
 If possible, flush the area from the wrong side by holding the stain under a faucet of cold running water.
 If any color remains, you can use a stain remover pen.
 Just remember, that the stained garment will still need to be washed as soon as possible when you get home.

-Gently work in the stain remover with your fingers or a soft-bristled brush and allow it to work for at least ten minutes (20 is better) before washing.
-This step is particularly important if the coffee spill contained cream or other added flavorings.
-Then wash following care label directions using a good detergent and the hottest water recommended for the fabric.
+Gently work in the stain remover with your fingers or a soft-bristled brush and allow it to work for at least 15 minutes before washing following care label directions using a good detergent and the hottest water recommended for the fabric.

 If the barbecue sauce stain is older or has not been removed properly, it may need to be treated with bleach to remove all the color.
-Chlorine bleach can be used on white garments and linens by following product directions.
-For colored clothes, mix a solution of warm water and oxygen-based bleach like OxiClean or Clorox 2 or Tide Stain Release.
-Completely submerge the stained garments and allow them to soak for at least four hours or overnight.
+Chlorine bleach can be used on white natural fiber garments and linens by following product directions.
+For colored clothes, mix a solution of warm water and oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).
+Completely submerge the stained garment in the solution and allow it to soak for at least four hours or overnight.
 Then wash as usual.

-How to Remove Barbecue Sauce Stains from Dry Clean Only Clothes
+Barbecue Sauce Stains and Dry Clean Only Clothes

 When a sauce drip falls on a garment labeled as dry clean only, use a knife or dull edge to lift away as much as possible.
 Then, blot the stain with a dry white cloth to remove as much moisture as possible.
 Sponge lightly with a white cloth damped with plain cold water and blot dry.
 As soon as possible, head to the cleaner and point out and identify the stain to your professional dry cleaner.